lightblueseas/wicket-js-addons/README.md

   * [How to use existing addons][How to use existing addons]
+  * [How to create your own addon from an js lib][How to create your own addon from an js lib]

    [How to use existing addons]: https://github.com/lightblueseas/wicket-js-addons/wiki/How-to-use-existing-addons "How to use existing addons"

+   [How to create your own addon from an js lib]: https://github.com/lightblueseas/wicket-js-addons/wiki/How-to-create-your-own-addon-from-an-js-lib "How to create your own addon from an js lib"

 ## Want to Help and improve it? ###